 IST certificate programs are custom-made for people interested in developing knowledge and skill in the information sciences without the additional course work of a degree.
 These three- to six-course programs were developed from the kind of academic strength that only a major research university like Penn State can deliver.
 Once you've advanced to a certain point in our certificate programs, you may find you wish to pursue an associate degree in IST.

 - Technology Novice.
 This certificate program is designed for persons wanting to take the first steps into the information technology field.
 It provides basics on which you can build.
-Required courses include: CMPSC 100 (3), IST 110 (3), MIS 103 (3).
-For at total of 9 credits.
+Required courses include: CMPSC 100 (3), IST 110 (3), MIS 103 (3) for a total of 9 credits.

 - Introduction to Technology.
 If you are comfortable using personal productivity software and would like to move into software development, this certificate program is for you.
-Required courses include: IST 110 (3), CMPSC 101 (3), IST 250 (3), CMPSC 204 (3).
-For at total of 12 credits.
+Required courses include: IST 110 (3), CMPSC 101 (3), IST 250 (3), CMPSC 204 (3) for a total of 12 credits.

 - Fundamentals of IST.
 This certificate is a subset of the curriculum above.
-Introductory courses in databases, computer networks, World Wide Web technologies and systems analysis/design are combined to further enhance the student's understanding of today's information technology.
+Introductory courses in databases, computer networks, World Wide Web technologies, and systems analysis/design are combined to further enhance the student's understanding of today's information technology.
 Required courses include: IST 110 (3), CMPSC 101 (3), IST 210 (3), IST 220 (3), IST 250 (3), IST 260W (3).
-For at total of 18 credits.
+For a total of 18 credits.

 - Information Sciences & Technology